 Healthy Hibernation Project

-Healthy Hibernation is created and produced by Karyn Dowdall, MACP, RP (Qualifying), Clinical Therapist at Trafalgar Addiction Treatment Centres.
+Healthy Hibernation was created and produced by Karyn Dowdall, MACP, RP (Qualifying).

 She says that it helps her feel better when she does the small things